 13) External water intake is permitted.

-1) The largest engine allowed for use on a tub is 10 horsepower as per the manufacturers specifications.
+1) The largest engine allowed for use on a tub is under 10 horsepower as per the manufacturers specifications.
 All outboards must be equipped with F-N-R.

 2) All exterior of the power head and its components must remain stock and unmodified, including timing stop but excludes exhaust pipe and airbox.